No items found.

 To be unexpected, you first need to set up reader expectations, so go ahead and use those tropes and archetypes, but use them in a way that’s uniquely yours.

-(And yes, I know I used the bad word).
+(And yes, I know I used the bad word.)

 Trope bingo

 Here are 36 tropes that relate to settings, plots and characters which I’m sure you’re all familiar with.
 Why not have a bit of fun and see how many might apply to your story?
-Don’t worry if you tick off a few!
-Remember, it’s all about the metaphors and how you use them.

 Someone writing in a notebook